 In the UK and Ireland, BT Sport has exclusive broadcast rights to UFC events.
 The good news for subscribers is that every UFC Fight Night is shown on BT Sport as standard - check your TV listings before each event for the exact channel and times, but they're almost always there complete with prelim coverage and post-fight analysis.

-The even better news is that those 'numbered' events we've talked about, such as UFC 253 this September, are increasingly being shown on BT Sport at no extra cost - while in the rest of the world they remain pricey PPV-only offerings.
+The even better news is that those 'numbered' events we've talked about are increasingly being shown on BT Sport at no extra cost - while in the rest of the world they remain pricey PPV-only offerings.
+Unfortunately though, October's blockbuster card - which features the fight of the year - is back to the pay-per-view format.

-The broadcaster's coverage of UFC is also available via the BT Sport app and on its website, so you can live stream UFC on most devices these days - and don't forget that you can now get BT Sport without a massive commitment.
-The £25 BT Sport Monthly Pass is the best UFC deal around, providing access to all the big UFC fights, including the PPVs that can cost you around $65 for a single event in the States.
+The broadcaster's coverage of UFC is also available via the BT Sport app and on its website, so you can live stream UFC on most devices these days - and don't forget that you can now get BT Sport without a massive commitment thanks to a BT Sport Monthly Pass.

 Timings vary, especially for UFC Fight Night events as they're held all over the world, but big cards generally see coverage start at around 1am BST on the relevant Saturday night/Sunday morning, with the main fights getting underway at around 3am.